Lesley Vainikolo: Bradford Bulls

 Vainikolo made his début in the 2002 World Club Challenge.
 As Super League VI champions, the Bulls played against 2001 NRL Premiers, the Newcastle Knights in January 2002.
 He played on the wing and scored a try in Bradford's victory.
 His first season with the club in 2002 was disrupted by injury.
 He scored only 13 tries in 24 appearances.
 Vainikolo played for Bradford Bulls on the wing in their 2002 Super League Grand Final loss against St. Helens.
 In his second season with the club he scored 28 tries in 32 appearances.
 Vainikolo played for Bradford on the wing in their 2003 Super League Grand Final victory against the Wigan Warriors.

 Having won Super League VIII, Bradford played against 2003 NRL Premiers, the Penrith Panthers in the 2004 World Club Challenge.
 Vainikolo played on the wing, scoring a try in the Bulls' 22–4 victory.
 In the 2004 season he broke the Super League try scoring record by scoring 36 tries in only 26 appearances, including five hat-tricks.
 Vainikolo played for the Bradford Bulls on the wing and scored a try in their 2004 Super League Grand Final loss against the Leeds Rhinos.

-Again in 2005, his season was disrupted with injury, although he still managed to score 34 tries in 23 appearances.
+Again in 2005, his season was disrupted by injury, although he still managed to score 34 tries in 23 appearances.
 During the 2005 rugby league season his contract was due to expire at the end of the season and Vainikolo received what he says was "a very big offer" from Gloucester Rugby Club, who play in the Guinness Premiership.
 However, Vainikolo declined the offer and decided to remain with the Bradford Bulls until the end of the 2009 Super League season.
 After signing the contract, Vainikolo's coach at the time, Brian Noble stated "Lesley is a world-class player and was in big demand from both union and league clubs.
 To manage to keep him in rugby league says a lot for the sport and also the Bradford Bulls."
 At the end of the 2005 season, Vainikolo had scored 112 tries in 105 appearances for the Bulls.
-He played for the Bradford Bulls on the wing, scoring aa try in their 2005 Super League Grand Final victory against the Leeds Rhinos.
+He played for the Bradford Bulls on the wing, scoring a try in their 2005 Super League Grand Final victory against the Leeds Rhinos.
 As Super League champions Bradford faced NRL premiers Wests Tigers in the 2006 World Club Challenge.
 Vainikolo played on the wing in the Bulls' 30–10 victory.